wavefrontHQ/docs/pages/doc/permissions_overview.md

 - **[API Tokens](users_account_managing.html#generate-an-api-token)**

     A user with the **API Tokens** permission can [generate API tokens](users_account_managing.html#generate-an-api-token) for their user account.
-Service accounts *cannot* have this permission because only a Wavefront administrator can generate API tokens for service accounts.
+Service accounts *cannot* have this permission because only users with the **Accounts** permission can generate API tokens for service accounts.

 - **[Accounts](users_roles.html)**

     Users with the **Accounts** permission can manage user and service accounts.
 They can create groups and add accounts to groups, create roles and assign permissions to those roles, and assign roles to groups.
-They can manage the API tokens of all accounts.
+They can generate API tokens for service accounts and manage the API tokens of all user and service accounts.

 - **[Alerts](alerts.html)**